godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 black automatically on all your commits to check them, and let you apply its changes in the final commit.

-This "hook" is a script which can be found in ``misc/hooks``, refer to that folder's README.md for installation instructions.
+This "hook" is a script which can be found in ``misc/hooks``.
+Refer to that folder's ``README.md`` for installation instructions.

-Editor Integration
+Editor integration
 ^^^^^^^^^^^^^^^^^^

 Many IDEs or code editors have beautifier plugins that can be configured to run